Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Introduction

 \section{Introduction}

 Incorporating external information is a practical strategy for improving estimator efficiency, particularly in research fields where data collection entails considerable time and financial costs.
 In disciplines such as epidemiology, clinical trials, genetics, and genomics, integrating historical data from previous studies has become common practice to enhance estimation accuracy \citep{lee_estimation_2020, li_target_2020}.
-Combining such external data—whether at the individual or summary level—with ongoing studies can lead to more precise estimates \citep{pocock_combination_1976, riley_individual_2021}.

-When individual-level external data are available, the integration approach generally depends on the data structure and includes methods such as individual patient data meta-analysis \citep{stewart_meta-analysis_1993, riley_meta-analysis_2010}, missing data techniques \citep{schafer_missing_2002, little_statistical_2019}, and causal inference approaches \citep{yang_combining_2020}.
+Combining such external data, whether at the individual or summary level, with ongoing studies can lead to more precise estimates \citep{pocock_combination_1976, riley_individual_2021}.
+When individual-level external data are available, the integration approach generally depends on the data structure and includes methods such as individual patient data meta-analysis \citep{stewart_meta-analysis_1993, riley_meta-analysis_2010}, missing-data techniques \citep{schafer_missing_2002, little_statistical_2019}, and causal-inference approaches \citep{yang_combining_2020}.
+In recent machine-learning research, there is a growing trend toward integrating external synthetic data, rather than raw external data, into analysis frameworks \citep{bashari2025statistical}.